awsdocs/aws-snowball-developer-guide/doc_source/create-ec2-edge-job.md

 1. Save the instance as an AMI\.
 For more information, see [Creating an Amazon EBS\-Backed Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) in the* Amazon EC2 User Guide for Linux Instances\.*

 1. Repeat this procedure for each of the instances that you want to connect to using SSH\.
-Make sure that you copies of your different SSH key pairs and take note of the AMIs they're associated with\.
+Make sure that you make copies of your different SSH key pairs and take note of the AMIs they're associated with\.

 ## Creating Your Job in the Console<a name="create-ec2-edge-console"></a>